Training Courses in Transactional Analysis, 2015-16

 Principal Trainers at The Berne Institute

-The principal trainers on The Berne Institute’s courses are Ian Stewart and Adrienne Lee, Joint Directors of The Institute, together with Associate Director Mark Widdowson and Academic Tutor and Supervisor Frances Townsend.
+The principal trainers on The Berne Institute’s courses are Adrienne Lee, Director of The Institute, together with Associate Director, Mark Widdowson, John Heath, Enid Welford and Academic Tutor and Supervisor Frances Townsend.
 If you'd like more details about our trainers, please go to "Meet our training faculty").

 Visiting trainers also contribute to the programme.
 All trainers on The Berne Institute's training faculty are accredited by the European Association for Transactional Analysis (EATA) and the International Transactional Analysis Association (ITAA), and are UKCP Registered Psychotherapists and Professional Members of the UK Association for Transactional Analysis (UKATA).

 To apply for a course, or if you have any questions not covered by the information on this web site, please contact: The Course Registrar, The Berne Institute, Berne House, 29 Derby Road, Kegworth DE74 2EN.
 Tel. and fax: 01509-673649; email: click here>>